Marcel Boulestin: Restaurateur and writer

 In 1925, following on the popularity of his cookery books, Boulestin opened The Restaurant Français in Leicester Square in London.
 The restaurant was the work of the architect Clough Williams-Ellis and the interior decorator Allan Walton.
 Its chef was M. Bigorre, a Frenchman who had previously worked for Restaurant Paillard in Paris.
 In 1927 Boulestin moved to Southampton Street, Covent Garden, opening the eponymous Restaurant Boulestin on the site of the old Sherry's Restaurant.
 The new location featured circus-theme murals by Laboureur and the French artist Marie Laurencin and fabrics by Raoul Dufy.
 Cecil Beaton called it "the prettiest restaurant in London".
 The Restaurants of London (1928) described the space—decorated by André Groult—as:

 The culinary reputation of the establishment was high; the writer Edward Laroque Tinker declared in The New York Times that at Boulestin's "one gets the most perfect and récherché dinner to be found in all London".
 Boulestin's standards were so exacting that despite being reputedly the most expensive restaurant in London, the Restaurant Boulestin did not make a profit, and he was obliged to supplement his earnings by prolific writing of articles and books.
 Some of these were written in collaboration with Arthur Henry "Robin" Adair, a British food writer who in 1923 became Boulestin's companion, literary partner and translator.

 Among those influenced by Boulestin's writing was Elizabeth David, who after his death emerged as the leading writer in Britain on the subject of food.
 In her books, she quoted with approval from several of Boulestin's works, including this, originally from What Shall We Have Today?: "The chief thing to remember is that all these soups … must be made with plain water.
 When made with the addition of stock they lose all character and cease to be what they were intended to be.
 The fresh pleasant taste is lost owing to the addition of meat stock, and the value of the soup from an economical point of view is also lost."
 David herself made the same point in many of her writings.
 She also drew attention to the wide range of Boulestin's culinary tastes.
 He was not an unswerving advocate of classic French recipes, and wrote with enthusiasm about curries, Basque pipérade, and Irish stew.

-Boulestin was the first television chef, broadcasting for the BBC in television's earliest experimental days in 1937–1939.
+Boulestin was the first regular television chef, broadcasting for the BBC in television's earliest experimental days in 1937–1939.
 In his programmes, including the 1937 Cook's Night Out, he demonstrated not only French dishes such as Escalope de Veau Choisy, Crêpes d'été, and Rouget Marseillaise, but also deceptively simple food including salads, lamb kebabs, spring vegetables, and picnics.